| In 1941, Americans could look either east or west and find a shooting war in

 successor, James W. Cothran, found much of their time occupied with long and difficult

+struggles to prevent these cuts.
 On June 27, 1953, a truce between North and South Korea was finally

 signed.
 The fighting had lasted three years to the day.
 During that period, 5,720,000